someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 Follow [the link from the error message](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to download Visual Studio Build Tools and install them.
 Then try installing the dependencies again using the `pip install -r requirements.txt` command.

-Make sure to select the following option during the installation:
+Make sure to select the following option during installation:

 ![Install Visual Studio](img/visual_studio-install.png)